lbeckman314/mdbook-latex/README.md

 ## Are We Stable Yet?

-Below is a list of features I am currently working on (loosly in "top-down" direction).
+Below is a list of features I am currently working on (loosely in a "top-down" direction).

 - [x] Add support for equation delimiters "\( x^2 \)" "\[ x^2 \]".
 - [ ] Allow SVG images (convert to PNG for LaTeX).